 - definite and unreserved in expression; outspoken: He was quite explicit as to what he expected us to do for him.

-Explicitness in your business email communications helps to avoid misunderstandings and confusion.
-One way to not cover everything in detail is to top-post, (the bad habit of just typing a cryptic reply at the top of an email without including any email etiquette).
-With this approach you are showing the person who emailed you that you are not capable of succinct replies.
-Or lazy.
+Explicitness in your business email communications helps to avoid confusion and misunderstandings.
+The bad habit of top-posting – just typing a cryptic reply at the top of an email without including any email etiquette – contributes to confusion.

 Review and Respond Point by Point

 Some folks just don’t want to down-edit.
-I’m not sure why but I have experienced quite a bit of resistance to do so.
-If you do not want to down-edit for whatever reason, don’t just hit reply with what point or info you want to relay.
-You need to be sure to reply to the specifics of the email that was sent to you.
+I’m not sure why, but I have experienced quite a bit of resistance to doing so.
+If you do not wish to down-edit for whatever reason, don’t just reply with what point or info you want to relay.
+You need to be sure to respond to the specifics of the email that was sent to you.

-Taking the time to read an email and then making sure that you’ve covered all the topics required or questions asked reflects attention to detail.
+Taking the time to read an email and ensuring you’ve covered all the topics required or questions asked reflects attention to detail.
 Not doing so will demonstrate a lack of courtesy for those who email you causing them to have to send an additional email for further clarification.
 This makes you appear inefficient and causes others to be the same.
 Not a great way to nurture business relationships, right?